-- ❖ The current guidelines for social distancing are driving the need to limit class sizes.
-In the event these guidelines are adjusted WE WILL CHANGE THE PLAN. - The following is Trinity Lutheran School's plan as of August 4, 2020.
+- The following is Trinity Lutheran School's plan as of August 5, 2021.
 We will continue to keep you updated as new information becomes available or the plan changes. - Thank you for your patience as we continue to work to keep our students and staff safe.

-GOAL OF RETURNING TO SCHOOL
+RETURNING TO SCHOOL